 By adopting a framework such as OKR or Hoshin Kanri, you are naturally introducer order and parity of how you are executing and measuring projects and their performance.

-Much like Continuous Improvement is well placed to amplify the employee’s voice in short term efforts, a sense of belonging is achieved by utilizing dashboards and Strategy Execution Management software and solutions to ensure all activity is tracked and contributing to the strategic success.
+Much like Continuous Improvement is well placed to amplify the employee’s voice in short-term efforts, a sense of belonging is achieved by utilizing dashboards and Strategy Execution Management software and solutions to ensure all activity is tracked and contributing to the strategic success.

-For example, this could be achieved through a mobile application which supports journals and metric entry by front-line staff, which, when deployed to all team members, will give parity of treatment and foster a sense that every employee has a place in strategic delivery.
+For example, this could be achieved through a mobile application that supports journals and metric entry by front-line staff, which, when deployed to all team members, will give parity of treatment and foster a sense that every employee has a place in strategic delivery.

-To learn more about how i-nexus Pulse can drive employee engagement in your Strategy Execution, register your interest in a one to one overview session.
+To learn more about how i-nexus Pulse can drive employee engagement in your Strategy Execution, register your interest in a one-to-one overview session.